ImpactMapper/postgresql-to-s3/README.md

 ### Execution role policy

-The execution role needs an [permission for RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html) and S3.
+The execution role needs an S3 IAM policy.

-The following is a minimal example of a useable role policy:
+An example looks like:

 ```json
 {